EEAF Program Criteria

 - Repair estimates with readily verifiable contact information

 - Receipts of incurred expenses

 - Medical bills

 - Funeral costs/estimates

-- W-9 of creditor to whom a payment is being issued directly; you must upload a W9 from a vendor or creditor who is an independent contractor, partnership or LLC.
+- W-9 of the creditor to whom a payment is being issued directly; you must upload a W9 from a vendor or creditor who is an independent contractor, partnership, or LLC.
 W9s from corporations are not required.

 Assistance from the EEAF is subject to the availability of funds, the extent of your need, and your satisfactory completion of the application as determined by America’s Charities.

 Grant awards are based on financial need and the severity and impact of the disaster or other emergency on you and your family.